KirstyFurey/Doodle-Pairs/README.md

 ## Features ##
 #### Site layout and basic functionality. ####
-- Game board with 16 face down cards on page load.
+- Page load with doodles image.
 - Basic nav set to trigger modals on click, with hover colour set for distinction.
 - How to Play uses JavaScript to open a modal with play instructions in an ordered list format, a close button, and to close the modal when the user clicks outside of the modal.
-- Start uses JavaScript to open a modal with play modes, a start button which will start the game timer and simultaneously close the modal, a close button, and to close the modal when the user clicks outside of the modal.
+- Start uses JavaScript to open a modal with play modes, a start button which will start the game timer and simultaneously close the modal, and run the JavaScript to create the game of the chosen deck, a close button, and to close the modal when the user clicks outside of the modal.
-- Reset uses JavaScript to open a modal with reset warning, a close button, a reset button which will reset the board and simultaneously close the modal, a cancel button which will close the modal and return the player tothe board and to close the modal when the user clicks outside of the modal.
+- Reset uses JavaScript to open a modal with reset warning, a close button, a reset button which will reload the page, a cancel button which will close the modal and return the player to the board and to close the modal when the user clicks outside of the modal.
-- A congratulations modal is triggered when a game is completed which shows a congratulations message, a play again button which opens the start modal, a close button, and to close the modal when the user clicks outside of the modal.
+- A congratulations modal is triggered when a game is completed which shows a congratulations message along with time taken to complete the game, a reset button which reloads the page, a close button, and to close the modal when the user clicks outside of the modal.

 #### The game. ####
 - Clicking or tapping a card will flip it face up.
 The player will also have the opportunity to flip the card face down again if it is the only card face up.
 - Clicking or tapping a second card will trigger JavaScript to check if it is a match to the first.
 	- If it is, it will be highlighted green for 1 second, and both cards removed (hidden) on the board.
 	- If not it will be highlighted red for 2 seconds and both cards will be returned face down.
 	- If the player has chosen to play in ridiculous mode  and they select a pair that does not match, any remaining cards on the board will be shuffled.
-Hidden (matched) cards will remain locked.
+Hidden (matched) cards will remain hidden.
 - Once all cards are matched a congratulations modal is triggered and the time taken to complete is shown.

 ## Technologies ##